Many people can get confused between “has been”, “have been” and “had been”.

 So there you have it.

-If you’ve been wondering about the difference between the three phrases, I hope you’ve found this helpful.
+If you’ve been wondering about the difference between “had been”, “has been” and “have been”, I hope you found this helpful.